markjnkim/es_mod/01-html/content/step-3-hero.md

 ### Step 2: Web Forms

 Forms are an important mechanism used by the web to receive user input.
 Now we will learn how to build our own forms and the different input types that are possible.
-First let's create the sign-up form markup by using the `<form>` tag to wrap our sign-up form.
+First let's create the sign-up form by using the `<form>` tag to wrap our sign-up form.
 HTML Forms are a major point of interaction between the user and a website or application.
 They allow users to send data to the website, normally to the server.
-Within this `form` will be the `form` elements such as `input` elements.  `Input` elements come in many different types and flavors depending on the type of information that is desired such as a text input fields, radio buttons, or checkboxes.
+Within this `form` will be the `form` elements such as `input` elements.  `Input` elements come in many different types and flavors depending on the type of information needed such as a text input fields, radio buttons, or checkboxes.

 > **On The Job**: The sign-up form is a "call to action" or CTA.
 The main purpose is to encourage the users through a story, advertisement, or piece of content to do something.
 In our case we would like our visitor to share their contact info for a possible future engagement.
 CTAs can play a vital role in coverting a visitor into a sales lead.
 Placing the CTA in the hero section reveals the strategic importance of retaining user info.